Supervised driving, explained

 Submit the log, or certify the hours?

-Every state wants a learner driver to complete supervised hours — but they don't all end the same way.
+Most states want a learner driver to complete supervised hours, but they don't all end the same way.
 Some states have you submit a completed driving log on an official form.
 Others just have a parent or guardian certify that the hours were done, with no trip log to turn in.
+And a few set no required hour total at all.
 Which model you're in changes what you do at the finish line.

 - Colorado — DR 2324 Drive Time Log Sheet